 If you are a parent and in the process of separation then you will need to think carefully about the arrangements for each of you to spend time with your children following the separation.

 Children are not commodities to be bartered nor are they weapons in warfare.
-Your children need to grow up knowing that they have two parents who love then dearly and the fact that you are no longer living together in the same house should not change that.
+Your children need to grow up knowing that they have two parents who love them dearly and the fact that you are no longer living together in the same house should not change that.
 Time spent with each parent should enable the children to have a positive and healthy relationship thereby minimising any potential emotional damage.

-We advise parents to try and agree the arrangements and we can draft a parenting agreement to reflect the terms that have been agreed.
+We advise parents to try and agree on the arrangements and we can draft a parenting agreement to reflect the terms that have been agreed.
 Once the arrangements have been agreed we would suggest that attention is turned to the payment of maintenance.

 Where the time spent with the children includes overnight stays this will impact upon the amount of Child Maintenance paid.

-Unfortunately there have been cases where parents have tried to maximise the amount of maintenance payable by restricting the amount of staying contact the NRP has with the children.
+Unfortunately, there have been cases where parents have tried to maximise the amount of maintenance payable by restricting the amount of staying contact the NRP has with the children.
 A court will not look favourably upon this and the arrangements for staying contact need to be considered independently as to “what is in the best interests of the children”.

 The issues of maintenance and overnight stays are completely separate and should not be considered as one.
-We would advise that the time spent with each parent is agreed before the level of maintenance is considered.
+We would advise that the time spent with each parent is agreed upon before the level of maintenance is considered.